Understanding the Money Market Instruments in India

 • Can be traded as bonds in the secondary money market.

-• Is a safe and secure way to make both-end transactions.
+• It is a safe and secure way to make both-end transactions.

 • Banks can demand collateral before issuing it.